School Based Traineeship (SBT)

 On enrolment into a SBT, the aim is for the student to complete a Certificate II level qualification trained on the job.
 Generally the student attends college 4 days per week and is at the workplace for 1 day.
 During holidays students are able to work more if that suits the employer.

-The SBT is organised in partnership with ATCWORKSMART who provide mentoring and cover the employment responsibilities such as insurance.
-During the traineeship the student receives a training wage and on completion the employer receives an incentive payment of $1000 for Level II qualifications and $2000 for Level III qualifications.
+The SBT is organised in partnership with ATC Worksmart who provide mentoring and cover the employment responsibilities such as insurance.
+During the traineeship the student receives a training wage and on completion of the qualification the employer receives an incentive payment.

 If the qualification is completed within the school year then it counts towards the students Year 12 WACE.